Research Interests

 In 2013, I also took part in Kaggle competitions where I peaked at world rank 63 (top 0.22%).

-Feel free to contact me at lastname@cs.washington.edu; if you have questions regarding deep learning, I prefer that you post your questions as comments on one of my blog posts (or on this page if it does not fit to any blog post); this way all people can profit from your questions and my answers.
+Feel free to contact me at firstname.lastname@gmail.com; if you have questions regarding deep learning, I prefer that you post your questions as comments on one of my blog posts (or on this page if it does not fit to any blog post); this way everyone can profit from your questions and my answers.

 Research Interests